budarin/ts-css-loader/README.md

 -   `use: Function`
 -   `unuse: Function`

-`fake-style-loader` adds a property to the standard css-modules interface `source: String`
+`fake-style-loader` adds a property to the standard css-modules interface:

+-   `source: String`

 ## `Installation`